1225 Director of Information Technology Services WP

 TITLE Director of Information Technology Services, WP

 IMMEDIATE SUPERVISOR Chancellor

-The Director of Information Technology Services is the senior administrative officer for the Office of Computer Services at the West Plains campus of Missouri State University and is responsible for the coordination and use of technology resources for the West Plains campus and for providing support to satisfy the academic and administrative technology needs of the campus and its satellite campuses.
-The Director participates in the policy development process regarding technology services for students, faculty, and staff, and the management of a wide range of client support services, including training, networking, telecommunications, administrative software support, and computer management.
+The Director of Information Technology Services WP is the senior administrative officer for the Office of Information Technology Services at the West Plains campus of Missouri State University and is responsible for the coordination and use of technology resources for the West Plains campus and for providing support to satisfy the academic and administrative technology needs of the campus and its satellite campuses.
+The Director participates in the policy development process regarding technology services for students, faculty, and staff and manages a wide range of client support services, including training, networking, telecommunications, administrative software support, and computer management.
 The Director reviews, coordinates, and approves all technology-related purchases and upgrades, ensuring that new equipment is compatible with existing systems and the University's strategic plan.
-The Director provides supervision of staff, budget development, administrative support, and program planning and implementation for the West Plains Computer Services department.
-The Director serves as the liaison to Administration & Information Services and Computer Services in the Missouri State University System to coordinate large-scale technology initiatives.
+The Director provides supervision of staff, budget development, administrative support, and program planning and implementation for the West Plains Information Technology Services department.
+The Director serves as the liaison to Administrative and Information Services and Computer Services in the Missouri State University System to coordinate large-scale technology initiatives.

 Education: A Bachelor’s degree in a technology-related field is required.
 An Associate’s degree in a technology-related field and significant experience beyond that required for the position may be substituted for the Bachelor’s degree.

 Experience: At least five years of technical computing experience is required.
 Employee supervision and project management experience is required.
 Management/supervision of computer systems operations at the college level is preferred.
 Business management experience is preferred.